psecio/websecio/_posts/2012-08-18__OWASP-Top-Ten-User-Auth-Management.md

   with immediate feedback as to the strength of their password (and if it meets your requirements).

-4. **Store passwords hashed**: As tempting as it is to store the passwords as-is when you get them from the user directly to the database, this is essentially the same as inviting any attackers in and giving them the keys to the kingdom.
+4. **At the very least, store passwords hashed**: As tempting as it is to store the passwords as-is when you get them from the user directly to the database, this is essentially the same as inviting any attackers in and giving them the keys to the kingdom.
 You have a responsibility not only to the user data that you're protecting with your authorization but also to